lizmat/articles/5to6-signatures.md

             # do something else with self, $foo and $bar
         }
     }

+This type of parameters are referred to in Perl 6 as *positional parameters*.
+Unless indicated otherwise, positional parameters **must** be specified when calling the subroutine.

 When you pass an array as an argument to a subroutine, it does **not** get flattened in Perl 6.
 The only thing you need to do, is to accept an array